A bikepacking blog post covering the day's cycling from Curahuasi to Limatambo, Peru. Lots of mosquitoes and dogs chasing on this day's ride!

 Breakfast in Curahuasi

 This blog post was written in September 12th 2010 as part of my bike tour from Alaska to Argentina.
 Note: A few weeks earlier, I had met another cyclist going in the same direction, so we teamed up together.

-A bit of a lazy start to the day, involving looking for an affordable breakfast and then bread.
+A bit of a lazy start to the day, involving looking for an affordable breakfast in the town of Curahuasi, and then bread for the road.

 Two of the restaurants back down on the main road wanted 2 soles or more for a simple egg roll, but on our third attempt, we found somewhere which did them for the correct price of 80 cents.